-\$0 copay for preferred brands (Freestyle/Precision and One-touch)

-What you must pay when

-vou get these services

-• You pay 20% of the cost for all other brands
+- \$0 copay for preferred brands (Freestyle/Precision and One-touch) - You pay 20% of the cost for all other brands inserts: You pay 20% of the total cost.
+Medicare has coverage restrictions for Therapeutic shoes or inserts.
+Members must meet Medicare coverage criteria in order for these services to be covered.